Hall of Fame Chiefs quarterback Len Dawson dies at 87 - WHIZ News

 “With wife Linda at his side, it is with much sadness that we inform you of the passing of our beloved Len Dawson,” the family’s statement read.
 “He was a wonderful husband, father, brother and friend.
 Len was always grateful and many times overwhelmed by the countless bonds he made during his football and broadcast careers.”

-The MVP of the Chiefs’ victory over the Vikings in January 1970, Dawson had entered hospice care on Aug.
-12.
+Dawson was the MVP of the Chiefs’ 23-7 Super Bowl victory over the Minnesota Vikings in January 1970.

 “Len Dawson is synonymous with the Kansas City Chiefs,” owner Clark Hunt said in a statement on Wednesday.
 “Len embraced and came to embody Kansas City and the people that call it home.
 You would be hard-pressed to find a player who had a bigger impact in shaping the organization as we know it today than Len Dawson did.”